Sathish-T2s/Angular_play-stock-/README.md

-# Sample Application using StockMarket to show some important features on NG.

-# Code push is not alimited for anyone.
-Please feel free to utilize this.

-Install the Cli, Pretty much everything wraps on the basic structure inside CLI itself[Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+# StockMarket

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-## server running on Lite(Development)
+## Development server

 Run `ng serve` for a dev server.
-Go to `http://localhost:4200/`.

-## To create a new component like sidebar.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

-## Production
+## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## For UnitTests(Already Cli will provide that, but if u want to write test on your then its your own go :-P)
+## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## End -to - end is also already given by angular cli.
+## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-# Stay tuned for next update.
+## Further help

+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).